 Physiotherapy, otherwise known as Physical Therapy is mostly focused on the remediation and rehabilitation of the bodies’ impairments and/or disabilities, to help to promote mobility and functionality of the body.
 Just like massage therapy, physical therapy aims to improve the quality of life of a persons’ and their bodies’ movement.
 Physical Therapy is performed by first examination and evaluation of where the potential problems are and what need to be worked on, from there a diagnosis is given.
 Once a diagnosis has been concluded the physical intervention comes in.

 When choosing between physical therapy and massage therapy, it is important to take something into consideration.
 If suffering from a headache, stiff muscles, or even something like fibromyalgia, massage therapy can offer many healing benefits.
 Someone who just has a pulled muscle or is just recovering from a very serious physical aliment, from a car accident or something similar, physical therapy may be the best option for you.
-Although massage therapy is a great way to heal the body, right after pulling a muscle or breaking a bone a massage may not be the best thing for it.
-Once the sprain, pulled muscle or injury is slightly healed, massage can be a huge help.
+Although massage therapy is a great way to heal the body, right after pulling a muscle or breaking a bone hands-on therapy may not be the best thing for it.
+Once the sprain, pulled muscle or injury is slightly healed, bodywork can be a huge help.
 But if looking for a solution to help speed the healing right away, it may be best to see a physical therapist.

 Almost anyone can benefit from both massage and physical therapy.
 Most people will agree that massage therapy is going to be a much more enjoyable experience.
 Most of the time, physical therapy, massage, and even chiropractic care go hand in hand and work better together than on their own.